 My son has a winter birthday.
 When he turned two we celebrated with a ride on Frontrunner to Ogden's Union Station where historic trains are on display.
 This is just one of many fun Wasatch Front destinations you can reach via Frontrunner and Trax.
 Click the button below to get more ideas for Frontrunner day trips.

 My family enjoys taking Frontrunner into downtown Salt Lake City during the winter because we don't have to worry about driving in snow or finding parking.
 This is a really fun day trip during the Christmas season.

 Finally, Heber Valley Railroad has fun itineraries for families year-round.
 Their Polar Express trip is popular throughout the holiday season, and other fun and scenic options are available on select dates after the New Year.
 We enjoyed a trip on the Heber Valley Railroad for a family reunion one year.
-Click the button to read more tips.
+Click the links below for more tips.

 Explore an Ice Castle

-We've tried this one too and are looking forward to returning this year.
-For more information, click the button below.
+We've visit the Ice Castles nearly every year and are looking forward to returning this year.
+For more information, click the link below.

 Go SCUBA Diving